amandaguglieri/hackinglife/docs/windows-footprinting.md

 The main thing to look for with Active Network Connections are entries listening on loopback addresses (127.0.0.1 and ::1) that are not listening on the IP Address (10.129.43.8) or broadcast (0.0.0.0, ::/0).

+## PsService

+We can use  [PsService](https://docs.microsoft.com/en-us/sysinternals/downloads/psservice), which is part of the Sysinternals suite, to check permissions on the service.

 ## Nmap and TTL
 Nmap script